DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/dateSerializationFormat.md

 For instance, you can specify the following patterns:

 - `"yyyy-MM-dd"`
-A local date.
+A date.

 - `"yyyy-MM-ddTHH:mm:ss"`
 Local date and time.

 - `"yyyy-MM-ddTHH:mm:ssZ"`
-The UTC date and time.
+Date and time in UTC.

 - `"yyyy-MM-ddTHH:mm:ssx"`, `"yyyy-MM-ddTHH:mm:ssxx"`, `"yyyy-MM-ddTHH:mm:ssxxx"`
 Date and time with a timezone.